fluid-cloudnative/fluid/README.md

 - __Schedule data and compute with Cache Co-locality__

   	Bring the data close to compute, and bring the compute close to data

 - __Prefetch the data to cache automatically__

   	Warm up the cache in Kubernetes automaticaly

 - __Multi-tenant support__

   	Users can create and manage multiple dataset in multiple namespaces

-- __Unify the Data access from different underlayer storages__
+- __Unify the Data access for OSS, HDFS, CEPH and Other underlayer storages__

   	The data from the different storage can be consumed together

 ## Prerequisites